shantanu778/hand_written_recognition_task_12/README.md

 You can pass the folder path of images by using `--image_path "Path/to/Folder"`

-## Character segmentation using prtrained model
+## Character segmentation using pretrained model
 We have 4 different models.
 The pretrained models can be found [here.](https://drive.google.com/drive/folders/1NqDdevh42zpoUPsWMux6de33plXEdUpB).
 We recommend to download the InceptionResNetV2, since it yielded the highest accuracy on the test data.
 Then, pass the path of the classifier using `--classifier_path "Path/of/model"